ronniec95/xladd-derive/README.md

 # Version 0.3 release notes

 ## New features
+* Main new feature is the ability to have 2d arrays going in and out through using NDArray.
+* Added a feature flag "use_ndarray".
+But I cannot see how to pass it through to xladd automatically if the old version of the crate didn't have it as a feature?
+PR welcome
-* Added a feature flag "use_ndarray", This allows you to use Array2<f64> or Array2<String> types as input or output parameters.
+  This allows you to use Array2<f64> or Array2<String> types as input or output parameters.
 This fixes the problem of 2d arrays which was a hacky solution at best before
   Using &[f64] is still supported as before and still makes sense for single column or row data Using (Vec<f64>,usize) as a return type is still supported but I think it's ugly as it doesn't really show the intention of the developer